First US trial cruise testing Covid safety protocols sets sail - KION546

 A trial cruise set sail from Miami on Sunday evening, putting the cruise industry one step closer to resuming operations out of US ports, 15 months after the Covid-19 pandemic brought cruises to a halt in the United States.

-Royal Caribbean’s Freedom of the Seas departed from PortMiami at 7 p.m. with about 600 employee volunteers on board to test Covid-19 health and safety measures before the ship starts welcoming paying passengers.
+Royal Caribbean’s Freedom of the Seas departed from PortMiami around 7 p.m. with about 600 employee volunteers on board to test Covid-19 health and safety measures before the ship starts welcoming paying passengers.

 All of the volunteers are vaccinated, Royal Caribbean said, and there is a representative from the US Centers for Disease Control and Prevention on board.

-According to requirements outlined by the CDC, a trial cruise is one of two paths for a cruise ship to resuvme sailing.
+According to requirements outlined by the CDC, a trial cruise is one of two paths for a cruise ship to resume sailing.

 A ship may either opt to perform a trial cruise or agree to set sail with almost all fully vaccinated passengers and crew — 95% for both groups.